Codecademy/docs/CONTRIBUTING.md

 We are an inclusive and passionate team of technologists and life-long learners around the world building free programming resources for a better tomorrow.
 For newcomers, contributing to an open-source project for the first time can be intimidating and overwhelming.
 Perhaps you’re a code newbie or maybe you’ve been tinkering for years but haven’t found that special project yet.

 Good news, you are in the right place!
 Codecademy Docs is the perfect open-contribution project for you to get started.
-Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentation, and translations) is written by awesome creative coders like yourself.
+Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentation, and translations) is written by amazing creative folks like yourself.

-Thanks for your interest; we'd love to work with you. 💖
+Thanks for your interest; we'd love to have you contribute.  💖

 ## How do I contribute?